Taritsyn/BundleTransformer/src/BundleTransformer.Autoprefixer/readme.txt

    =============
    RELEASE NOTES
    =============
-   Added support of Autoprefixer version 9.5.1.1.
+   Added support of the Autoprefixer version 9.6.

    ====================
    POST-INSTALL ACTIONS